ar-at-localhost/np/README.md

 ## FAQ

-> What languages are supported?
+> Which language(s) support is configured out of the box?

-**Answer**: Out of the box, only Nix, Markdown, TOML/YAML, Bash, and Lua.
+**Answer**: Only Nix, Markdown, TOML/YAML, Bash, and Lua.

-Additional languages are available via opt-in presets for project-specific needs.
+> Which languages are supported?

+**Answer**: Many languages are provided as modules for opt-in basic support.
 See [presets](./modules/presets/) for available options.

 ## Roadmap